neilg63/spreadsheet_to_json/README.md

      - `truthy` will cast common English-like abbreviations such as Y, Yes as true and N or No false
      - `truthy:true_key,false_key` lets you cast custom strings to true or false.
 If unmatched the field value will be null.
   - `default`: overrides the default value for empty cells.

+The C-style keys are prefixed with `c` rather than left as bare zero-padded numbers (`"001"`, `"002"`, ...) for two reasons: zero-padding alone guarantees the keys sort correctly as plain strings in virtually any programming language, and a bare numeric-looking string is a confusing choice for an object/map key -- it's easy to mistake for an array index, and some languages treat numeric-looking string keys specially.
+If you actually want positional access instead of keyed access, that's a one-liner in most languages regardless of how the keys are named -- in JavaScript, for example, `Object.values(row)` turns a row object into a plain array of its values in field order.

 #### To do
 More details of options to come.